Angela-Sin/Dragon-Ballz-Z-Quiz/README.md

 ### Further Testing

-- The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+- The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge, and Safari browsers.
 - Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

-### Future addings
+### Future adding

 -

 ## Getting Started

 First, fork the repository.
-Then, go into your prefered code editor.
+Then, go into your preferred code editor.

 1. git clone [https://github.com/YOUR-USERNAME/YOUR-REPOSITORY]
 2. cd game